 - Building and running a global “green-field” InfoSec programme

 - Building and running a enterprise identity & access management programme

 - Building and running a global privacy protection and compliance programme

 - Consulting on secure business processes and related technologies as part an agile development lifecycle

 For my full C.V., please visit my LinkedIn page

 All this security and risk in my life is fitting as I am a natural-born contrarian and enjoy picking out gaps and vulnerabilities and helping to resolve them

 As if being in a technology role every day is not enough, I also love using technology of all kinds in my home life.
 From mobile phones (I can never have too many, and always love to test more!) to tablets, home video distribution to vinyl analogue audio.
 If it has a plug and a screen, I am interested in using it.

 As the father of a school-aged child, keeping the message strong on Science, Technology and Math (and Space!) is a huge part of my life.
 From kitchen experiments to watching rocket launches, I am committed to spreading the word on STEM as it is how we can make the world wonderful through science, innovation and breaking new barriers (and teach our kids how to be scientific as well!)

-In the past few years, I got into triathlons and have done two thus far.
+In the past few years, I got into triathlons and have done a few thus far.
 The training is great for your body and mind; if you want to get in really good shape, sign up for one and train for a tri!
 The triathlon world is very welcoming and all you need are legs, a bike and a swim suit – you have those, right?
 So, try a tri!